Torreya taxifolia: Focus on a stem canker fungus

 In 2013, Smith was second author of a journal article that documented the canker pathogen as "a genealogically exclusive, phylogenetically distinct species representing one of the earliest divergences within the Gibberella clade of Fusarium."
 The team wrote of the problems of isolating, documenting, and distinguishing the many disease-causing forms of this genus, studied primarily as agricultural pests:"The identification of F. torreyae as F. lateritium by El-Gholl (El-Gholl 1985) and subsequent confirmation by Paul E. Nelson (D. Geiser pers comm) illustrate the daunting challenge presented by overly broad morphological concepts of fusaria, especially when applied to species that produce only sporodochial conidia.
 We speculate that the reported needle blight of Florida torreya induced by F. lateritium in a pathogenicity experiment (Alfieri et al. 1987) also can be attributed to F. torreyae; however, no isolate from this study was accessioned so the identity of this pathogen cannot be verified.

 Jason Smith was also a coauthor of a 2016 paper that reported closest relatives of the novel Fusarium torreyae.
-The team wrote, "Molecular clock estimates place the divergence of the FTOSC in the mid-Eocene, 40 Mya (O’Donnell et al. 2013), but it remains an open question whether this clade first evolved in the Old or New World.
+The team wrote, "Molecular clock estimates place the divergence of the FTOSC in the mid-Eocene, 40 Mya (O'Donnell et al. 2013), but it remains an open question whether this clade first evolved in the Old or New World.
 Furthermore, it remains to be determined whether F. torreyae is native to North America and restricted to T. taxifolia."
-As of 2022, there has been no determination as to whether Fusarium torreyae is native to North America or whether it entered as an exotic.

-Ultimate cause of die-off still unsolved
+Also in 2016, another paper was published that linked a globally distributed Fusarium type to the sudden outbreak of disease in commercial orchards of an Asian species of genus Torreya.
+The five coauthors wrote, "To our knowledge, this is the first report of Torreya grandis crown and root rot caused by fungus belonging to the F. oxysporum species complex worldwide.
+Further work is needed to determine the clade of F. oxysporum to which the isolates pathogenic to T. grandis belong."
+In 2023, an outbreak of root rot disease in Chinese orchards of Torreya grandis was attributed to another kind of Fusarium: "To the best of our knowledge, this is the first report of F. fujikuroi causing root rot of T. grandis in China.
+Both papers were short, and no mention was made of the possibility of a non-native source.

+Documentation of Fusarium torreyae associated with an entirely different host species was published in 2023.
+Researchers confirmed a total of five Fusarium species associated with citrus trees plagued by the globally problematic Citrus greening disease in the Gainesville area of Florida.
+One of the five species was identified as Fusarium torreyae.
+There was, however, no discernment as to which of the fungal species may have been pathogenic, which benign or even mutualistic, and whether host plant stress levels induced different behaviors.
+Another paper in 2023 reported that Fusarium lateritium associated with maize "exhibited antifungal activities against Penicillium digitatum."